kaycet/twitch-stream-swapper/TESTING.md

 3. Try to check stream status

 **Expected Results:**
-- [ ] Error message: "Please configure Twitch Client ID in settings"
+- [ ] Error message is user-friendly (does not ask end users to configure Twitch credentials)
 - [ ] Streams can still be added (but status won't update)
 - [ ] No crashes
 - [ ] User is directed to settings